overmike/webterminal/README.md

 ## go gettable package
 In order to make it go gettable, we bundle the webpack build into go binary through github.com/GeertJohan/go.rice

-## golang Vendoring
+## golang module
-We are opinionated, we choose NOT to commit vendor directory but use golang dep Gopkg.toml/Gopkg.lock with "dep ensure --vendor-only" to manage dependences
+We now change to use golang module which means you need to build by golang v1.11+

 details see
 https://github.com/golang/dep/blob/master/docs/FAQ.md#should-i-commit-my-vendor-directory